Lifelong Health

 While food and fitness are on the list of perks at Patriots Colony, friendships mean the most

-Boyd and Sharon Nix can easily rattle off a list of what they love about loving in Patriots Colony At Williamsburg, a Riverside Health System continuing care retirement community designed for those who share the common bond of service to country.
+Boyd and Sharon Nix can easily rattle off a list of what they love about loving in Patriots Colony At Williamsburg, a Riverside Health continuing care retirement community designed for those who share the common bond of service to country.

 He admires the view from their fourth-floor apartment; she enjoys flowers but loves that she’s not the one digging in a garden to plant them.